vectorgrp/XCPlite/examples/freertos_demo/README.md

 ### Build xcpclient

 Build `xcpclient` from source.
-The Rust `xcp-lite` library contains is an external dependency.
-It contains the A2L registry, reader and writer for the xcpclient database generator.
+The Rust `xcp-lite` library is an external dependency.
+It contains the A2L registry, reader, and writer for the xcpclient database generator.

 For the current development state, use matching branches of both repositories, for example `V2.1.x` on your XCPlite fork and the corresponding `V2.1.x` branch of your `xcp-lite` fork or dependency in Cargo.toml of xcpclient.